Steps to Anger Management

 It comprises skills to identify anger triggers and following signs within oneself to mindfully express the feeling with the least harm to self or others.
 Then how do we manage it?

-Firstly, one needs to understand Anger as an emotion, its purpose, and, more importantly, if it’s a genuine emotion or just a disguised one.
+Firstly, one needs to understand anger as an emotion, its purpose, and, more importantly, whether it’s a genuine or disguised emotion.

-Secondly, identify your internal and external triggers to manage them before it escalates.
+Secondly, identify your internal and external triggers to manage them before they escalate.

 An excellent way to manage your emotional health is to consistently engage in self-care activities like a healthy diet, exercise, and practicing hobbies.

 Suppose Anger is having a long-term negative impact on your overall well-being and relationships or is leading to dangerous or violent behavior.
-In that case, it is highly recommended to see a Psychologist who can help you manage the Anger and lead a more fulfilled life. "
+In that case, seeing a Psychologist who can help you manage the Anger and lead a more fulfilled life is highly recommended. "

 “Anger Management is a misleading term.
-Anger, like any emotion, provides us with necessary information about our environment and relationships.
-Rather than managing Anger, we need to pay attention to it just the same as all our feelings.
-The best way to approach this is with an attitude of compassionate curiosity for both ourselves and our clients.
+Like any emotion, anger provides us with necessary information about our environment and relationships.
+Rather than managing Anger, we need to pay attention to it just like all our feelings.
+The best way to approach this is with compassionate curiosity for ourselves and our clients.

 The first step in ‘managing’ anger is acknowledging it when it appears.
 It is there for a good reason.
 It is there to protect us and keep us safe.
 We do not have anger issues; we are not broken; we are intelligently adapted to our current or historical context.
-However, sometimes the way we have organized ourselves around an often-challenging family of origin story can be self-limiting in new environments and relationships.
+However, how we have sometimes organized ourselves around an often challenging family of origin story can be self-limiting in new environments and relationships.
 So what is our Anger telling us?
 Maybe it is as simple as “I’m scared of being abandoned (again).”

 As therapists, we must be patient and curious and facilitate a gentle exploration of what is beneath the Anger.
 Then, when the vulnerable part finally shows up, we can employ some nurturing and understanding and thus provide the client with the missing experience.
 It may be as simple as mindfully holding a safe space with a loving presence while the tears flow.”